cdparks/mini-core/README.md

     <3> x xs -> Cons (f x) (map f xs);
     <4>      -> Nil;

--- Print the squares of the first 10 elements of an inifinite list -- (Now with lambdas!) main = map (\x -> x * x) (take 10 (infinite 0))
+-- Print the squares of the first 10 elements of an infinite list -- (Now with lambdas!) main = map (\x -> x * x) (take 10 (infinite 0))
 ```